notnoop/java-apns/README.markdown

-java-apns is a Java client for Apple's Push Notification Service (APNS).
+java-apns is a Java client for Apple Push Notification service (APNs).
 The library aims to provide a highly scalable interface to the Apple server, while still being simple and modular.